-In a nutshell, the main contributions of this paper are summarized as follows: \begin{itemize} \item {To excavate and evaluate the performance of the hybrid active and passive multiple access-based BackCom system with the SA, an optimization problem for maximizing the average throughput is formulated via joint TAS, beamforming design, RC adjustment, power control, and access probability determination, where both the non-linearity of EH and the transmission fairness among BDs are taken into account.
-Besides, the quality-of-service (QoS) support of the AD is also accommodated for benign cooperation. } However, the resulting problem is non-convex and changeling to solve.
+In a nutshell, the main contributions of this paper are summarized as follows: \begin{itemize} \item To investigate and evaluate the performance of the hybrid active and passive multiple access-based AmBC system with the SA, an optimization problem for maximizing the average throughput is formulated via joint TAS, beamforming design, RC adjustment, power control, and channel access probability (CAP) determination, considering both the non-linearity of energy harvesting (EH) and ensuring transmission fairness among BDs.
+Besides, the quality-of-service (QoS) support of the AD is also accommodated for benign cooperation.
+However, the resulting optimization problem is non-convex, presenting significant solution challenges.

-\item {To surmount the obstacles posed by the formulated problem}, we first transform its objective function with the max-min form into an equivalent linear one by using a slack variable and decompose the resulting problem into three sub-problems.
-Then, a block coordinate descent (BCD)-based greedy algorithm with maximum ratio combining (MRC), semi-definite programming (SDP), and variable substitution is proposed to obtain the sub-optimal solution. {It is worth pointing out that the closed-form solutions of the receive beamforming of the backscattering signal, the RC, and the transmit power are derived for analytical insights.}
+\item To surmount the obstacles posed by the formulated problem, we initially transform the objective function from its max-min form to an equivalent linear one using a slack variable, and then decompose the resulting problem into three sub-problems Then, a block coordinate descent (BCD)-based greedy algorithm, incorporating maximum ratio combining (MRC), semi-definite programming (SDP), and variable substitution, to derive a sub-optimal solution.
+It is worth pointing out that the closed-form solutions of the receive beamforming of the backscattering signal, the RC, and the transmit power are derived for analytical insights.

-\item {Simulation results demonstrate that the proposed algorithm has good convergence and outperforms benchmark algorithms in terms of transmission performance and fairness by evaluating the impact of network parameters, such as the maximum transmit power, the number of receive antennas, the number of BDs, the noise power, and the minimum achievable throughput on the performance of the different algorithms.
-Furthermore, we identify specific conditions under which the performance of low-complexity benchmark algorithms can approximate that of the proposed algorithm, providing a useful shortcut for practical applications.}
+\item Simulation results demonstrate that the proposed algorithm has good convergence and outperforms benchmark algorithms in terms of transmission performance and fairness through an assessment of various network parameters, such as the maximum transmit power, the number of receive antennas, the number of BDs, the noise power, and the minimum achievable throughput on the performance of the different algorithms.
+Additionally, we pinpoint certain conditions where the efficiency of simpler benchmark algorithms closely matches our proposed algorithm, providing a useful shortcut for practical applications.

 \end{itemize}